Group lasso based selection for high-dimensional mediation analysis: Discussion and conclusion

-The principal methodological novelty of this work is the mediator selection step of MAHI.
-Our simulation results suggest that integrating this initial step with our previously developed inferential algorithm yields highly satisfactory performance.
-However, it is important to note that our mediation selection procedure can, in principle, be implemented prior to any method designed for low-dimensional analysis.
-Nevertheless, when handling correlated candidate mediators, we suggest following through with the second step of MAHI, as detailed in this article.
 When dealing with an extremely large number of candidate mediators, such as hundreds of thousands, the current R implementation of MAHI may become computationally ineffective.
+The complexity of MAHI is largely influenced by the choice of the number of bootstrap replicates $N_{\text{boot}}$, the length of the grid of weights $w_Y$ for the first step, as well as the number of simulations $J$ for the quasi-Bayesian algorithm in the second step.
+There is substantial potential to parallelize the current implementation with respect to these parameters, which would greatly enhance its execution speed.
+This is left for future works.
+Another possibility in presence of an extremely large number of candidate mediators is to run mediator pre-selection with the fast first step of the HDMAX2 approach.

-In these cases, we recommend running mediator pre-selection with the fast first step of the HDMAX2 approach.
-We employed this strategy combining the first step of HDMAX2 and MAHI to detect and assess the role of DNA CpG site methylation in mediating the impact of smoking on the occurrence of rheumatoid arthritis and identified $8$ significant probes.
+We employed the strategy combining the first step of HDMAX2 followed by MAHI to detect and assess the role of DNA CpG site methylation in mediating the impact of smoking on the occurrence of rheumatoid arthritis and identified $8$ significant probes.
 Remarkably, one of the $8$ selected probes was associated with the \textit{CD38} gene, which shows a strong association with RA in PubMed research, with 147 hits.
 CD38 is important in the regulation of innate immunity \cite{ye_potential_2023} and has already been identified as a potential therapeutical target for autoimmune diseases such as RA, but also systemic lupus or multiple sclerosis \cite{Peclat2020-ua}.